akkadotnet/akka.net/docs/articles/persistence/at-least-once-delivery.md

 * `MaxUnconfirmedMessages` is a virtual property which determines the maximum number of unconfirmed deliveries to hold in memory.
 After this threshold is exceeded, any `Deliver` method will raise `MaxUnconfirmedMessagesExceededException`.
 It may be overridden or configured inside HOCON configuration under *akka.persistence.at-least-once-delivery.max-unconfirmed-messages* path (100 000 by default).
 * `UnconfirmedCount` property shows the number of unconfirmed messages.

-## Relationship between Deliver and ConfirmDelivery
+## Relationship Between Deliver and ConfirmDelivery

 To send messages to the destination path, use the `Deliver` method after you have persisted the intent to send the message.